BeskaSolomiia/cyberresilience-thesis-maxqda-2025/README.md

 If you use or refer to this material, please cite as:

 > Beska, Solomiia.
-2025. *Cyber Resilience under Fire: Ukraine's Adaptive Response to Hybrid Warfare*.
+2025. *Cyber Resilience in Ukraine: Measuring Response to Cyber Threats in the Context of Hybrid Warfare *.
 MA Thesis, Central European University.

 ---